Nick Sorensen: Personal life

 On February 27, 2010, Sorensen wed Danielle Berry.
+They have two sons, Nash and Stone.

 Sorensen's cousin, James Augustine, played forward/center in the National Basketball Association.
-Sorensen's father, Dick, played football for the Miami Hurricanes from 1965-1969.
-Sorensen and his brother, Derek, are charter members of the Old Courthouse Club, a small social club with limited membership in the Vienna, Virginia area.
+Sorensen's father, Dick, played football for the Miami Hurricanes from 1965 to 1969.
+In 2012, Sorensen was working as an analyst for WKYC channel 3 in Cleveland (NBC) on the station's Browns Tonight post-game show.